moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 ![SimpleContract Confirmation](/images/builders/interact/ethereum-api/precompiles/batch/batch-7.webp)

 The phrase **"tanssi"** should appear underneath it.
-You can repeat the above steps with an id of "2" and you should see **"hello"**.
+You can repeat the above steps with an id of "2", and you should see **"hello"**.
 Congratulations!
 You have interacted with a function with the Batch Precompile.

 ### Combining Subtransactions {: combining-subtransactions }

 So far, transferring native currency and interacting with functions have been separate, but they can be intertwined.

 The following four strings can be combined as inputs for a batch transaction.
-They will transact 1 DEV to the public Gerald (`0x6Be02d1d3665660d22FF9624b7BE0551ee1Ac91b`) account, and interact with a predeployed `SimpleContract.sol` contract twice.
+They will send 1 native token to the public Gerald (`0x6Be02d1d3665660d22FF9624b7BE0551ee1Ac91b`) account and interact with a predeployed `SimpleContract.sol` contract twice.
 Here is a break-down:

 There are three subtransactions, so there are three addresses in the `to` input array.
 The first is the public Gerald account, the next two are a predeployed `SimpleContract.sol` contract.
 You can replace the last two with your own instance of `SimpleContract.sol` if you wish.
 Or, replace only one: you can interact with multiple contracts in a single message.